terhechte/appventure.me-codebase/_posts/2011-12-01-blogstrapped.markdown

 The world hates change, yet it is the only thing that has brought progress.
 {% endblockquote %}

 This post is mainly about my plans with this blog.
 Nevertheless, a small overview of what my entrepreneurial plans are seems sound.
 For the past two years, the desire to break free grew in me.
-First an itch, then an urge, and finally a desire sine quo nun.
+First an itch, then an urge, and finally a desire sine qua non.
 During this timeframe, I contemplated oftentimes how I would use my days if my schedule was suddenly free of corporate agenda:

 - Improve my C, Algorithm, and Math knowledge.
 - Hone my writing skills.